oulib-resdata/repetitive_r/index.md

 root: .
 ---

-*an introduction to R for non-programmers using gapminder data*
+*an introduction to how R works with repetitive tasks*

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
 R is commonly used in many